learn-co-curriculum/ios-environment-setup-summary/README.md

 Here are a few tips for setting up your directories:

 * When creating directories, except for directories in `~` (the home directory), always use lowercase directory names for ease of access.
-* When creating directory names it is preferable to use a "-" instead of a "_" to denote spaces.
+* When creating directory names it is preferable to use a "-" instead of a "_" to denote spaces (hyphen case and not snake case).
 * Keep all code in one place so you can access it easily.
-* Make sure you have another directory to keep your resources and other things that are related to code, but aren't code here you might keep your local copy of [The markdown cheetsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet#links) or other documentation.
+* Make sure you have another directory to keep your resources and other things which are code-related, but not actual code itself.
+Here you might keep your local copy of [The markdown cheetsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet#links) or other documentation.
 * Remember to build your folder structure so you can easily navigate in and out of your project directories.

 ### .bash_profile